ena-infrastructure/specifications/ena-oauth2-profile.md

 IxCyGYDlkBA7DfyjrqmSHu6pQ2hoZuFqUSLPNY2N0mpHb3nk5K17HWP_3cYHBw7AhHale5wky6-sVA
 ```

-Clients MAY send the access token in an HTTP request by including it as a form-encoded content parameter named `access_token`, as defined by section 2.2 of \[[RFC6750](#rfc6750)\].
+Clients MAY send the access token in an HTTP request by including it as a form-encoded content parameter named `access_token`, as defined by Section 2.2 of \[[RFC6750](#rfc6750)\].

-Clients MUST NOT include the access token as a URI query parameter (section 2.3 of \[[RFC6750](#rfc6750)\]).
+Clients MUST NOT include the access token as a URI query parameter (Section 2.3 of \[[RFC6750](#rfc6750)\]).
 The reason is that the access token would be visible in the URL and could be stolen by attackers, for example, from the web browser history.
 Consequently, a resource server compliant with this profile MUST NOT accept an access token transmitted in a query parameter.

-Clients MUST support and be able to process the `WWW-Authenticate` response header field as specified by section 3 of [[RFC6750](#rfc6750)\].
+Clients MUST support and be able to process the `WWW-Authenticate` response header field as specified by Section 3 of [[RFC6750](#rfc6750)\].

 <a name="connections-to-authorization-servers"></a>
 ### 2.4.
 Connections to Authorization Servers